 6. Consider if you need to intervene at all.

 Sometimes we get so caught up in discipline or setting rules that we can be a bit over the top or excessive.
 Too many rules are not good for children.
 First, they can’t remember them all.
-Secondly, it never gives you a chance to relax if you are constantly policing their behavior.
+Secondly, it never lets you relax if you are constantly policing their behavior.
 So, think about whether a situation really warrants a response from you.

 7. Know their triggers and plan ahead.